openshift/osd-example-operator/README.md

 ### More on Secrets

-To set up your vault secrets, if you are not a part of the public GitHub Organization `OpenShift`, join it by following [these instructions](https://source.redhat.com/groups/public/atomicopenshift/atomicopenshift_wiki/setting_up_your_accounts_openshift).

 You'll need to provide some additional details about your AWS account in a secret.
 In particular, you'll need to provide these values in your credentials secret:

 ```